suldod/suldod.github.io.bak/_posts/2021-10-26-DInjector-For-AV-AND-EDR-BYPASSING.md

 In this article I'm going to explain how you can make use of Dynamic Invocation instead of PInvoke for a less suspicios execution.

-First let's take a view :
+First let's take a view at this repository :

 - [https://github.com/TheWover/DInvoke](https://github.com/TheWover/DInvoke)

+## What is DInvoke?

 >*DInvoke is a dynamic replacement for PInvoke and contains powerful primitives that can be combined to dynamically invoke unmanaged code from disk or from memory.
 It helps you use unmanaged code from C# while avoiding suspicious P/Invokes.
 Rather than statically importing API calls with PInvoke, you may use Dynamic Invocation to load the DLL at runtime and call the function using a pointer to its location in memory.
 You may call arbitrary unmanaged code from memory (while passing parameters), allowing you to bypass API hooking in a variety of ways and execute post-exploitation payloads reflectively.*